Over 9,500 cases of campylobacteriosis, giardiasis and cryptosporidiosis were notified in 2016

 In 2016, there were 104 notifications of campylobacteriosis, 78 notifications of giardiasis, and 30 notifications of cryptosporidiosis that reported contact with recreational water (river, lake or sea) during the incubation period.

-However, risk factor information was only collected for a proportion of notifications, so these numbers may be an underestimate.
+However, risk factor information was not collected for a substantial proportion of notifications, so these numbers may be an underestimate.
 In particular, risk factor information was only collected for 30% of campylobacteriosis notifications, 47% of giardiasis notifications, and 69% of cryptosporidiosis notifications.

 In 2012-16, the following District Health Boards (DHBs) had higher rates of campylobacteriosis, giardiasis and/or cryptosporidiosis with a risk factor of contact with recreational water: